2007 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 History of the 2007 Dime

-By 2007, this design had been in circulation for over six decades.
-The coin remained unchanged while American society and economy continued to develop.
-That year, the United States was entering a period of economic uncertainty that would develop into the 2008 financial crisis.
+By 2007, this design had been in circulation for over six decades, unchanged in composition since the Coinage Act of 1965 moved Roosevelt dimes from 90% silver to copper-nickel clad.
+That year, the United States was entering a period of economic uncertainty that would develop into the 2008 financial crisis — an ironic echo of the New Deal era Roosevelt’s image represented.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List